besnik/train/Readme.md

 Plan is to provide level editor to allow community to create new levels.
 It should be also possible to easily create new graphics for a view engine and configure it to be used.
-Would be nice to have also new set of graphics in high resolution.
+Would be nice to have also new set of graphics in high resolution; or increase fps by having images representing more frames.

 # Learning
 The project is relatively simple and one can benefit from studying the source codes.
-Almost all core components are written in plain javascript including class inheritance and event handling with context management.
+Almost all core components are written in plain javascript including class inheritance and event handling with scope management.
 Source codes are well documented.
 Aim is also given on KISS rule and self explaining simple names.